What is child benefit, am I eligible and how much could I get?

 Child Benefit is a universal benefit available to anyone responsible for bringing up children.
 Even if you think you don’t need the money, or if you’re worried about the High Income Child Benefit Charge, it is still important to make a claim.
 Find out more https://t.co/zAiklXbBis pic.twitter.com/ebszvF0CqgJune 22, 2022

-You can use this child benefit tax calculator (opens in new tab) to see how much tax you pay depending on how much you earn.
+You can use the government's child benefit tax calculator to see how much tax you pay depending on how much you earn.

-You can claim child benefit as soon as you have registered your child’s birth or the child you’ll be responsible for comes to live with you.
-Claims can be backdated for up to three months, however it can take up to 16 weeks to process new child benefit claims so it’s worth making your claim as soon as possible.
+You can start claiming child benefit as soon as you have registered your child’s birth, or the child you’ll be responsible for comes to live with you.
+Claims can be backdated for up to three months, however it can take up to 16 weeks to process new child benefit claims so it’s worth applying as soon as possible.

 What happens to your child benefit if your family splits up?